How to Choose The Best Multi-Purpose Compost

 Compost is organic material that can be added to plants to improve their health.
 Whilst making your own compost is a great option for reducing food waste, pre-bought bags can help anyone get started with composting.

 Multi-purpose compost is versatile and suitable for most gardens, it generally provides all the nutrients your plants need for healthy growth.
-Whilst multi-purpose compost tends to be a good all-rounder, there are other types available to suit specific soil types and plants – worth bearing in mind before you make a purchase.
+Whilst multi-purpose compost tends to be a good all-rounder, there are other types of compost available to suit specific soil types and plants- worth bearing in mind before you make a purchase.

 If you reckon multi-purpose is the way to go, there are just a few things to bear in mind when looking for the best compost for your garden: